maevekrueger/UFPF_metagenomics/README.md

 - The folder contains the scripts used to perform the module analysis utilized to compare all three datasets: UFPF, Wallen, and HMP2.
   - **Taxonomic module analysis.R:** Performs a module analysis of the species-level taxonomic data and relies on the metadata, bias-corrected species abundances from ANCOMBC2, and the ANCOMBC2 output file for each dataset.
   - **Pathway module analysis.R:** Performs a module analysis of the pathway abundance data and relies on the metadata, bias corrected pathway abundances from ancombc2, and the ancombc2 output file for each dataset.

+  ### Regression Scripts
+- This folder contains the scripts used to perform our confounder analysis.
+  - **Multivariate regression Wallen PD.R:** Assess the impact of confounders on the microbes that were significantly associated in Wallen PD.
+  - **Multivariate regression HMP2 IBD.R:** Assess the impact of confounders on the microbes that were significantly associated in HMP2 IBD.
+  - **Multivariate regression UFPF.R:** Assess the impact of confounders on the microbes that were significantly associated in UFPF.